Mohammad-Waleed/LMS/README.md

 # README
-LMS has following Modules

-We have a Library with a Fine amount. (only admin can access)

     1. We have a Library with a Fine amount. (only admin can access)
     2. Can have multiple libraries.